 The first step of appeal is a medical reconsideration or non-medical reconsideration.
 You can request either online.
 If you've already been through a reconsideration and were denied, you can request an appeal hearing online.
 In either case, you have 60 days from the Notice of Decision to appeal.
 Here are some instructions on what you'll need for the online request process.

 To check the status of your application or appeal, you will need to sign up for a "my Social Security account," if you don't have one already.
 After you sign in, you can choose to check the status of your application or of your appeal.

 If your hearing date is coming up, consider contacting a disability lawyer or advocate to advise you on whether to accept a telephone hearing and to represent you at your hearing.
+Your lawyer or representative would likely call to the hearing from a separate location.
 For more information, read our article on working with legal professionals.